Lawful Permanent Resident

 - Get financial aid at colleges and universities without any undue restrictions

 - Be protected by city, state, and national laws

-- Vote in local elections
+- Vote in local elections (but NOT federal elections)

 Once awarded LPR status, you will receive a Green Card as proof of living legally in the U.S. Despite your permanent status, you will need to renew your Green Card every 10 years.
 You will not lose your lawful permanent status if you fail to renew.